- Who We Are

 - Develop a clear funding policy – consider utilizing a dedicated funding source (similar to what is done for a revenue bond)

-- Develop an investment policy which recognizes these long-term liabilities, but aligns with your risk tolerance
+- Develop an investment policy that recognizes these long-term liabilities, but aligns with your risk tolerance

 - Speak with your auditors to ensure that the assets you set aside are in a qualified trust